Alex Murdaugh can’t remember last conversation with wife and son

 Despite his inability to recollect the conversation, he said he was not withdrawing from opioids at that time.

-The testy exchange came after Mr Murdaugh shocked the court during on Thursday when he confessed for the first time that he had lied about his alibi on the night of the murders.
+The testy exchange came as Mr Waters confronted the accused killer about his sudden and dramatic change in alibi for the night of the murders – which came only after jurors were shown a bombshell video placing him at the scene of the murders and more than half a dozen witnesses identified his voice in the footage.

-As soon as he got on the witness stand, the disgraced attorney had admitted that he had lied about not going to the dog kennels with Maggie and Paul on the night of the murders.
+Mr Murdaugh shocked the court during on Thursday when he confessed for the first time that he had lied about not going to the dog kennels with Maggie and Paul that night.

 He blamed his opioids addiction for giving him “paranoid thinking” and his distrust of SLED which together led him to lie to law enforcement agents, family members and friends on multiple occasions and for the past 20 months.